Republic of Crimea (Russia): Geography and demographics

-Crimea's only land boundary is with mainland Ukraine, which continues to claim sovereignty over the peninsula, with a number of road and rail connections.
+Crimea's only land boundary is with Kherson region which is internationally recognised as part of Ukraine though Russia annexed it in September 2022.
 These crossings have been under the control of Russian troops since at least mid-March 2014.

 Crimea has no land connection to Russia.
 In 2014–2019, Russia built the Crimean Bridge, a multibillion-dollar road–rail fixed link across the Kerch Strait.
 The link has been open for road traffic since 2018, and for rail traffic since 2019 (passenger) and 2020 (freight).
 During the 2022 Russian invasion of Ukraine it became an important logistical link for Russian forces.
 In October 2022 it was badly damaged by an explosion.